DevCharly/eclipse-icon-enlarger/README.md

 #### How To Run

     java -jar eclipse-icon-enlarger.jar -b c:\eclipse -o c:\Temp\eclipse_qhd
      -b,--baseDir <arg>         This is the base directory where we'll parse jars/zips
      -h,--help <arg>            Show help
      -o,--outputDir <arg>       This is the base directory where we'll place output
      -z,--resizeFactor <arg>    This is the resize factor.
 Default is 2.
+     -p,--parallelThreads <arg> Number of parallel threads.
+Default is available CPU cores.

 #### Attention